Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 ======================
 *Back to* `Contents`_

-Most of the workflows that previously relied in components from :mod:`~qiskit.opflow.primitive_ops` and :mod:`~qiskit.opflow.list_ops` can now leverage elements from :mod:`~qiskit.quantum_info`\'s operators instead.
+Most of the workflows that previously relied on components from :mod:`~qiskit.opflow.primitive_ops` and :mod:`~qiskit.opflow.list_ops` can now leverage elements from :mod:`~qiskit.quantum_info`\'s operators instead.
 Some of these classes do not require a 1-1 replacement because they were created to interface with other